Question: What Is Psychology?

 Psychology is both an applied and academic field that studies the human mind and behavior.
 Research in psychology seeks to understand and explain how we think, act and feel.
-Applications for psychology include mental health treatment, performance enhancement, self-help, ergonomics and many other areas affecting health and daily life.
+As most people already realize, a large part of psychology is devoted to the diagnosis and treatment of mental health issues, but that's just the tip of the iceberg when it comes to applications for psychology.
+In addition to mental health, psychology can be applied to a variety of issues that impact health and daily life including performance enhancement, self-help, ergonomics, motivation, productivity, and much more.

 Psychology evolved out of both philosophy and biology.
 Discussions of these two subjects date as far back as the early Greek thinkers including Aristotle and Socrates.
-The word psychology is derived from the Greek word psyche, meaning 'soul' or 'mind.'
+The word psychology is derived from the Greek word psyche, literally meaning 'life' or 'breath.'
+Derived meanings of the word include 'soul' or 'self.'

 A Separate Science